American Forts: West

 Fort Zumwalt (Park)

-Originally built as a log cabin in 1798 by Jacob Zumwalt, enlarged with two wings with portholes during the War of 1812, and then stockaded (aka Jacob Zumwalt's Fort.
-Sold in 1817.
-Some ruins remain.
-The Darius Heald Home (1886) is located in the park.
+Originally built as a log cabin in 1798 by Jacob Zumwalt, enlarged with two wings with portholes during the War of 1812, and then stockaded (aka Jacob Zumwalt's Fort).
+Sold in 1817 to Nathan Heald.
+The cabin was finally torn down in the late 1930's.
+The chimney is the last remaining extant original structure.
+Several structures are now currently (2012) under reconstruction.
+The Darius Heald Home (1886) is also located within the park.
 The former state park was sold to the city in 1978.

 Fort Peruque